makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP47.md

 ![](https://github.com/makerdao/mips/blob/master/MIP40/MIP40c3-Subproposals/supporting_materials/MIP40c3-SP47/breakdown-table2.png)

 - **Bug bounty:** $12,500.
 Bug Bounties allow us to support whitehat involvement in the work we do.
 Payout amounts will be assessed and determined by the team.
+This amount is only covering a minimal bug bounty.
+A broader bug bounty with a larger budget will be organized with Protocol Engineering (PE-001) and Oracles (ORA-001) to cover the wormhole design as a whole.
+We might leverage Immunefi Security (IS-001) in case it is approved by governance
 - **Gas cost:** $12,500.
 Rough estimate, based on gas cost needed by other Core Units, taking into account the scope of phase I
-- **Audit:** $65,000.
+- **Audit:** $125,000.
 We will work with a firm familiar with Cairo (e.g., ChainSecurity, or Peckshield)
 - **Travel:** $5,000.
-It covers travel to conferences to meet and work in person with PECU and Oracles CU
+It covers travel to conferences to meet and work in person with PE-001 and ORA-001